 But were the people buying making a better decision?

-We can say the buyers were not correctly timing the market, they were responding to one event and frankly, it’s a trade carrying substantial risk.
+Even though it turned out to be the right strategy, we can say buyers at the time were not correctly timing the market, they were responding to one event and frankly, it’s a trade carrying substantial risk.

 The lessons are: